Code-Institute-Submissions/Geometric/README.md

 The end result from the function is the obstacle inherits it's y coordinate from the inner array it is in.
 Tt's x coordinate is from the position it holds in the inner array.
 The type of obstacle or object is determind by its value.
 1 = Rectangle, 2 = Triangle, 3 = Circle and 4 = Floor.

-When left like this, it caused a few problems which you can read about in the Testing section under Level Mapping [Functionality](#Functionality).

 It produces a map of obstacles which is then passed to another function that then sorts the obstacles into their correct order.
 Therefore, they can be shifted out when appropriate with out causing issues.